lucasjoliveau/doc/en/developer/reference/backend/views.md

-confirmation message to display (and for the user to accept) before performing the button’s Odoo call (also works in Kanban views).
+confirmation message to display (and for the user to accept) before performing the button’s Konvergo ERP call (also works in Kanban views).

 `field`